 Toby is part employed by Climate Outreach as the Climate Visuals Programme Lead and Media Liaison – with a strategic goal of expanding their presence, influence and impact in the visual economy.
 He uses an evidence-based approach to catalyse a more compelling and diverse visual language for climate change.

-Toby graduated with a Masters in Contemporary Photography from London College of Communication in 2008.
-This was after spending time employed both in the British Army Infantry and 2 years working across Africa utilizing his bachelors degree in Environmental Science.
-His focus now lies on large-scale photography and research projects for editorial publication, exhibition, communication and advocacy.
+Toby is also sole Director of Shoot Unit Ltd, working direct in a freelance capacity on assignments and time-limited projects.
+Toby graduated with a Masters in Photography from London College of Communication in 2008.
+This was after spending time employed both in the British Army Infantry and 2 years of field work across Africa utilising his bachelors degree in Environmental Science.